BrandonXu6106/obsidianpublish/content/thoughts/Solana.md

 If each node in the network was required to store that much data, a limited group of participants who could afford and manage that kind of storage, could join the network and this makes the network centralized.

-PoRep stands for proof of replication and it’s a system introduced by [[Filecoin|Filecoin]] initially in which a prover defends a publicly verifiable claim that it is dedicating unique resources to storing one or more retrievable replicas of a data file.
+PoRep stands for proof of replication and it’s a system introduced by [[Filecoin.md|Filecoin]] initially in which a prover defends a publicly verifiable claim that it is dedicating unique resources to storing one or more retrievable replicas of a data file.

 Occasionally, the network will ask/challenge the archivers to prove they’re doing their job of storing data and at this point, archivers should complete PoRep.